omidarmat/webDevNotes/NodeJS/nodejs-threory.md

 For simpler routing in practice projects we can use NodeJS itself and also the [**URL**](#url-module) core module, which enables us to analyse the request URL.

+### **HTTP headers**

+an HTTP header is a piece of information about the response or the request.
+There are many different standard response headers that we can define to inform the client about the response and what should be done about it.

+#### **Standard response headers**

+1. **`'Content-type'`**: defines the format of the response that is being sent to the client. 'text/html' or 'application/json'.

 ### **Query**

 Query is a series of characters inserted into the request URL after a `?` mark, determining different parameters in the URL that can be used by the server to decide and act upon.